Jonathan2251/lbt/source/about.rst

 Acknowledgments
 ---------------

-We would like to thank Sean Silva, chisophugis@gmail.com, for his help, encouragement, and assistance with the Sphinx document generator.
+I would like to thank Sean Silva, chisophugis@gmail.com, for his help, encouragement, and assistance with the Sphinx document generator.
 Without his help, this book would not have been finished and published online.
-We also thank those corrections from readers who make the book more accurate.
+Also thanking those corrections from readers who make the book more accurate.

 Revision history